larevolucia/reeltracker_cli/README.md

 - No syntax or runtime errors observed during normal use
 - All credentials and API keys are excluded via `.gitignore` and environment variables

+### Bug Fixes
+- [Issue #15](https://github.com/larevolucia/reeltracker_cli/issues/15) App was crashing because title.py is importing functions from utils.py and vice versa.
+The modular structure of the app was modified to avoid circular imports.
+- [Issue #17](https://github.com/larevolucia/reeltracker_cli/issues/17) If a user has only rated titles 2 or below, the recommendation will crash the application.
+To mitigate this, we provided a feedback to the user that the data was not suficient.
+- [Issue #18](https://github.com/larevolucia/reeltracker_cli/issues/18) Display of recommendation list for specific use case (no watched titles) was not sorting the titles by popularity.
+The issue was caused due to an attempt to reuse the function originally created to sort TMDb lists to sort Google Sheets list.
+Some refactoring was required for the function to work as expected.

 ## References